-The University educates the student community about sexual misconduct through mandatory freshman orientation programs each fall and through direct outreach to upper classmen that are living in the residence halls or a member of fraternities and sororities.
-The entire student population received information about Title IX, the University's title IX resource page, and sexual assault reporting in the Provost's newsletter each term.
-The Office of Equality and Diversity also offers sexual assault education and information programs to University students and employees upon request.
-Information on non-stranger rape education, bystander prevention programming, risk reduction and University response is available on the University's website at Drexel.edu/oed and directly through the Office of Equality and Diversity.
+Drexel educates all members of the University community about sexual misconduct and violence prevention through various programs, including mandatory freshman orientation programs each fall; outreach to students that are living in the residence halls or participate in fraternity and sorority life, athletics, or other campus activities; and outreach to faculty and professional staff through both online and in-person programs.
+The Office of Equality and Diversity ("OED") also offers violence prevention programs to University students and employees upon request.
+Information about available educational programs, violence prevention, bystander intervention, risk reduction, and the University's response to sexual and gender-based harassment and misconduct is available on OED's website at Drexel.edu/oed, and directly through OED.

-Drexel University seeks to foster a safe and healthy environment based on trust and respect.
+Drexel seeks to foster a safe and healthy environment based on trust and respect.
 The University is committed to providing an environment free from discrimination, including discrimination based on sex, and has a zero-tolerance policy concerning any and all forms of sexual harassment and misconduct.
-The University prohibits sexual and gender-based harassment and misconduct in any form, including, but not limited to, sexual assault, sexual violence, sexual abuse, stalking, intimate partner violence and any form of nonconsensual sexual conduct.
+The University prohibits sexual and gender-based harassment and misconduct in any form, including, but not limited to, sexual assault, stalking, intimate partner violence, sexual exploitation, and any form of nonconsensual sexual conduct.